-Administrative data research and data linkage projects are likely to take, at a minimum, several months of preparation/applications by the researcher, followed by more months of extraction and data checking before the data can be accessed.
+Administrative data research and data linkage projects are likely to take, at a minimum, several months of preparation/application by the researcher, followed by more months of extraction and data checking before the data can be accessed.
 Timescales will vary depending on factors such as the number of datasets involved, the number of data controllers, and how familiar the people involved are with data linkage.
-The process of refining the research questions, gaining approval for use, and completing the relevant information governance paperwork will take coordination of several different teams who all have competing workloads.
+The process of refining the research questions based on discoveries about the data, gaining approval for use, and completing the relevant information governance paperwork will take coordination of several different teams who all have competing workloads.
 Often data controllers and processors operate queues to deal with this workload, so it may take time to assess and provide information on any particular project.

 Linkage of data itself can be done fairly quickly, but there are a range of preparations, checks and processes the data needs to go through before it can be made available for analysis.
 Once a researcher gains access to the data, it is possible that further questions/issues may arise which may take further time to resolve.
-Any outputs may need to be checked by a team for disclosure risk, and again this can take time.
-For this reason, it is recommended to be pragmatic as to what can be achieved in set timeframes - for example, if the researcher has limited time (as is the case for PhD students), starting a data linkage project from scratch may not be the most appropriate route.
+Any outputs will need to be checked by a team for disclosure risk, again taking time.
+For this reason, it is recommended to be pragmatic as to what can be achieved in set timeframes - for example, if the researcher has limited time (such as PhD students), starting a data linkage project from scratch may not be the most appropriate route for their project.

-Overall - it is important for researchers to build in enough time to complete all of the paperwork required, to be proactive in seeking out next steps and timescales, and to be patient.
+Overall - it is important for researchers to build in enough time to complete all of the paperwork required, to be proactive in seeking out next steps, and to be patient.

-The limitations of linkage
+What are the limitations of linkage?